liyansong2018/elfspirit/README.md

 - gcc 10.2.1
 - libc-2.31/2.32

 Currently, this is the only supported environment in elfspirit injection module.
-Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues.
+Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues. **The other functional modules of elfspirit are not limited by the environment.**

-**The other functional modules of elfspirit are not limited by the environment.**
+Due to the lack of support for object-oriented programming in C language and limited personal abilities, there may be some redundant code in this project.
+Please understand.

 ## License